Yamin39/book-vibe/README.md

 ## Features and Characteristics

-Book Vibe have many features.
+Book Vibe have many features and characteristics.
 Such as,

 - Various types of books are found here.
 - Dedicated page to see book details.